chuckcscccl/rustlr/README.md

 This rewrite of key components consists of mainly internal changes except for how the parser interacts with the lexical tokenizer.
 Semantic actions in grammars can now make adjustments directly to the tokenizer.
-The version 0.5 style is temporarily preserved if the `rustlr` application is given the `-zc` option.
+The version 0.5 style is preserved by giving the `rustlr` application the `-zc` option.

 -------------------